| |

 HOW TO MAKE INVERT SUGAR SYRUP ?

-A lot of recipes such Homemade Marshmallows, Candies, Caramels, Peppermint Patties use corn syrup.
-I wanted to try and use something that is not so heavily processed.
-But yielding the same results.
-I’ve heard of invert sugar but I thought it was too complicated to make so I never looked it up.
+• Many recipes, such as Homemade Marshmallows, Candies, Caramels, and Peppermint Patties, use corn syrup.
+But it is not available everywhere.
+I’ve heard of invert sugar, but I thought it was too complicated to make, so I never looked it up.
 Not until recently.

-I was surprised to find out that Invert Sugar Syrup is actually super simple to make.
+• I was surprised to discover that Invert Sugar Syrup is actually quite simple to make.
 It’s derived from table sugar (sucrose).
-And to make it you only need 3 ingredients (table sugar, water, acid) and a candy thermometer.
+To make it, you only need three ingredients (table sugar, water, and acid) and a candy thermometer to measure the temperature.

 WHAT IS INVERT SUGAR?